 49. Use Evaluative Metering

 Evaluative metering works 90 percent of the time.
-So, use it as your default metering mode.
+So, set it as your default metering mode.

 50. Shoot in Manual Mode